PagerDuty-Samples/pd-populate-dev-account/modules/schedules/README.md

 ## PagerDuty User
-This opionated module is used for building a user, it makes sure that a timezone is set to GMT if appropriate, and
+This opionated module is used for building a pagerduty schedule

-Specifically, it:

-* Creates a user based on data passed

 ### Providers